Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 **Q: Can I close the DB when a manual compaction is in progress?**

 A: No, it's not safe to do that.
 However, you call CancelAllBackgroundWork(db, true) in another thread to abort the running compactions, so that you can close the DB sooner.
+Since 6.5, you can also speed it up using DB::DisableManualCompaction().

 **Q: Is it safe to directly copy an open RocksDB instance?**